-Madhubala was without doubt the most beautiful Hindi Film heroine ever.
+Madhubala was without doubt the most beautiful Hindi Film heroine ever often called the Venus of the Indian screen.
 And also perhaps the most underrated actress ever with her beauty attracting more attention than her performances.
 She was brilliant in comedy with her sense of comic timing spot on and when required she came up with performances of high dramatic calibre in Amar (1954) and the unforgettable Mughal-e-Azam (1960).

 Born in abject poverty on February 14, 1933, Madhubala began life initially in the Hindi film world as a child actor, Baby Mumtaz, in films like Bombay Talkies Basant (1942).
 It was Kidar Sharma who gave her a break as heroine opposite Raj Kapoor, also making his debut as leading man, in Neel Kamal (1947).